 The PowerFlow+ is a full-length foam that provides cushioning.
-It has been specially configured to absorb impact shock 10% better than standard midsoles and to have 25% more efficient energy return.
+It absorbs impact shock 10% better than standard midsoles and has a 25% more efficient energy return.

 A rigid propelling arm called the Dynamic Fascia Band runs the entire length of the Inov-8 Parkclaw 275.
-It aims to act as the tendons and muscles of the underfoot, enabling the foot to push off the ground with more energy and sureness.
+It acts as the tendons and muscles of the underfoot, enabling the foot to push off the ground with more energy and sureness.

-This running shoe has a 2-Arrow Shock Zone.
-According to Inov-8, it means that it has moderate amounts of cushioning and an 8 mm heel-to-toe drop.
+This running shoe has a 2-Arrow Shock Zone which means that it has moderate amounts of cushioning and an 8 mm heel-to-toe drop.